Read the Grant Guidelines to learn about the programs and organizations the San Manuel Band of Mission Indians will support.

 Our support is directed to organizations providing services in San Bernardino and Riverside counties, including:

-- Tribal and Inland Empire government entities requesting support for programs within the Giving Pillars.
+• Tribal and Nevada government entities requesting support for programs within our Giving Pillars.

-- First-time applicants are strongly encouraged to apply using our application for $5,000 and below.
+• First-time applicants are strongly encouraged to apply for a grant up to $5,000.

 If applying for a grant, the following documents must be submitted along with the proposal: